0:00

-Professor Bret Weinstein invited me to D.C. a few weeks before the election to cover his Rescue the Republic rally.
-Bret and his wife, Professor Heather Heying, are old friends.
-We met years ago in Portland, where I made a documentary about their bizarre ousting from Evergreen State College - a film someone once called “The Crucible if it were set in a modern campus."
+Dr. Bret Weinstein invited me to D.C. a few weeks before the election to cover his Rescue the Republic rally.
+Bret and his wife, Dr. Heather Heying, are old friends of mine.
+We first met years ago in Portland, where they told me the bizarre story of their ousting from Evergreen State College.
+I later made a film about it, which someone once described as “the Crucible, set on a modern campus.”

-Curious to gauge the country's mood as it approached such a pivotal moment, I accepted the invitation, packed my camera, and set off for our planet’s capital.
+Curious to gauge the country's mood as it approached such a pivotal moment, I accepted his invitation and set off for our planet’s capital.

 “Americans are nervous about rallying in D.C. after the fallout of January 6, so it’s exactly where this needs to be.”

-Bret’s first attempt to ignite the unity movement came in 2020 when he proposed the idea of two candidates running for office - one from the centre-right and the other from the centre-left.
+Bret’s first attempt to ignite the unity movement was in 2020 when he proposed the idea of two candidates running for office - one from the centre-right and the other from the centre-left.
 The two would jointly share the presidency and govern together as a dialectic.
-The campaign page was banned from Twitter at the height of the platform’s shady censorship practices.
-It’s hard to say where it could have gone in the absence of back-end tampering, but from what I could gauge, people found the idea novel and interesting but naively optimistic about political realities.
+The campaign page was banned from Twitter under the platform’s shady censorship regime.
+It’s hard to say where it could have gone in the absence of back-end tampering, but from what I could gauge, most people found the idea naively optimistic about political realities.

 After the assassination attempt on Donald Trump, Bret dusted off his Unity pitch and adapted it to the 2024 landscape.
 This time, he suggested that Robert Kennedy Jr. join Trump as vice president so that MAGA could take a less partisan form and adopt RFK’s health mission.
 The bonus of the 2024 model, according to Bret, was that Bobby would act as "assassination insurance".